nicobambach/GATES/README.md

 # GATES: GATK Automated Tool for Exome Sequencing
+Version 1.1.0

-GATES is a package for fully automates single-sample whole-exome sequencing (WES) analysis.
+GATES is a package for fully automated single-sample whole-exome sequencing (WES) analysis.
 It implements GATK Best Practices through a simplified command-line interface, supporting both somatic and germline variant discovery.
 Built for researchers without extensive computational expertise, GATES is lightweight and runs end-to-end on a standard laptop.
 From raw FASTQ files to filtered variants, GATES makes WES analysis accessible, reproducible, and reliable.

 ## Package Overview